jdjakub/phd-thesis/appendix-substrate-ref.md

 The result is our instruction set, which we call \ac{BL-ASM}.
 We will elaborate on these shortly, but first we will specify how instructions are represented as state, and how we will notate them in shorthand and diagrams.
 We will mostly stick to reference material here; for more in-depth design rationale, see Section\ \ref{the-minimal-random-access-instruction-set-and-its-perils}.

-## Instruction Encoding In State, Text, and Diagrams
+## Instruction Encoding in State, Text, and Diagrams
 An instruction is a map with an `op` field serving as the opcode, along with any parameters as further entries.
 Some examples:

 ```